huang12211/ElaineFoodWebsite/README.md

 - investigate if Vite is needed to use Drizzle

 Next steps:
-- Establish Backend to interact with the database
+- Establish Backend to interact with the database using express framework first to see if it will work.